Dambusters exhibition opposite Derwent Dam branded ‘absurd’ by locals

 Under the plans the current visitor centre would be converted to make room for a Changing Places disabled toilet.

-Public speakers told a planning meeting for Peak District National Park Authority on Friday how nearly 99 per cent of Derwent parishioners had signed a petition opposing the plan.
+Public speakers told the Peak District National Park Authority’s planning committee on Friday how nearly 99 per cent of Derwent parishioners had signed a petition opposing the plan.

 Although councillors and residents supported a new disabled toilet they blasted the idea of a cafe for up to 60 people while the Dambusters exhibition would take up only 17 per cent of the new building’s floor space.